SysKitTeam/docs-insights/get-to-know-insights/event-viewer.md

 ### Viewing results

-By default, SysKit Insights uses a layout similar to a search engine to display the results.
+By default, Syskit Insights uses a layout similar to a search engine to display the results.
 This layout can be changed to a more compact grid layout by using the dropdown button just below the search button.
 The results can also be exported to an Excel file.

 ### Refining your query